Rozdandy/ms2-project/README.md

 * The lost game screen displays game over with a melancholy sound, and an overlayed click to restart.

+### Future Features to be Implemeneted

+   *-for the homepage*

+* To implement user accounts to keep details securely.
+* To ensure the functionality of the email and sign-up form.
+* Add my personal profile.
+* More quotes the quote section
+* To include have access to a huge variety of games for learning a second or third language.
+* The Social media such as the facebook, instagram, twitter, linkedin will open link to CCMG instead of developer personal account.

+   *-for the game*

+1. The the cardgame html will be fully be built with JavaScript or Json for easy scaling, flexibility, maintainance and to add new features.

+2. Different Levels

+ * To add different levels in game, which will include easy level and hard level.
+This would be archieved either by increasing the number of cards with lesser time or other new techniques.
+Having different difficulties level in the game would sure get users to test to be more engaged espacialyy when it comes to tesing their memories against racing time.

   **Wireframe**

 The original website started by making sketches on paper, a rough work of what was intended to be created.
 As the idea became clearer, the knowledge was transferred to [Balsamiq App](https://balsamiq.com/)for the design architechture and  the site wireframe was designed.
 Although, there were some minor changes in the design but mostly the layout on the app gave the guidance, a step by step guard to build the final website.
 Below is the link to the wireframe for the desktop and mobile devices.